-Activities must be intended to problem solve, create, innovate, evaluate, invent and/or experiment.
-Simply making small adjustments, like changing the color of a product for aesthetic purposes, doesn’t count.
+Activities must seek to problem solve, create, innovate, evaluate, invent, or experiment.
+Making small adjustments, like changing the color of a product for aesthetic purposes, doesn’t count.

 - Uncertainty in your Capability – for instance, at the beginning of the Business Component (project), you weren’t sure you’d be successful in the objective.

 - Uncertainty in your Research Method – how you’re going to go from the original concept to the final design.
-This is also called your “process of experimentation”, which will look at further in the fourth test.
+This is also called your “process of experimentation,” which we’ll look at further in the fourth test.

-3. The Technological in Nature Test— The law says that, in an effort to resolve that uncertainty, you fundamentally relied on the principals of either:
+Step 3.
+The Technological in Nature Test— The law says that to resolve that uncertainty, you fundamentally relied on the principles of either:

 - Physical Science